 When trying to snag a fish coming up above the 20-pound mark, it is always wise to opt for large lures that have a much thicker braid for that extra bit of insurance.
 Peacocks bass aren’t especially ‘line shy’, so picking the right kind of lure can have you catching a bite very soon after casting in the right places.

 Depending on where you are fishing for bass, baits can sometimes be a little bit tricky.
 Fishing in the Amazon, for example, can make bait fishing difficult because you have piranhas to contend with.
 If away from the Amazon and in slightly calmer waters or a lake/canal, then you might want to consider using a small sardine-esque baitfish.
 That size of bait should be ideal for attracting a small to medium-sized bass, especially Florida peacock.

-Peacock bass are generally caught using lures throughout the Amazon.
-If you are looking to attract the large side of the freshwater species, then a large topwater propeller lure is the thing to use.
+If you are looking to attract the large side of the freshwater species, then a large topwater fly is the thing to use.
 This can be an explosive and exciting way to fish, and the sheer amount of bass that you attract with this method can often be worth the effort.

-But, here at Fly Fisher Pro, we like to focus on fly fishing.
+Here at Fly Fisher Pro, we like to focus on fly fishing.
 There’s nothing quite like that pull of a strong fish on the fly!
 You can basically use a lot of the same flies that you would for regular bass fishing.
-See here the best flies for bass fishing article where we detail some of the best!
+See here the fly patterns for bass article where we detail some of the best!